stimulusreflex/stimulus_reflex/docs/quickstart.md

 # Quick Start

+## Before you begin...

+A great user experience can be created with Rails alone.
+Tools like [UJS remote elements](https://guides.rubyonrails.org/working_with_javascript_in_rails.html#remote-elements) , [Stimulus](https://stimulusjs.org/), and [Turbolinks](https://github.com/turbolinks/turbolinks) are incredibly powerful when combined.
+Try building your application using these tools before introducing StimulusReflex.

+{% hint style="info" %}
+See the [Stimulus TodoMVC](https://github.com/hopsoft/stimulus_todomvc) example application if you are unsure how to do this.
+{% endhint %}

+## Hello, Reflex

-Bringing your first Reflex action to life couldn't be simpler.
+Bringing your first Reflex action to life couldn't be simpler:

 1. Declare the appropriate data attributes in HTML.
 2. Create a server side reflex object with Ruby.